katcipis/sophia/essays/learning-go.md

 Asynchronous main loops exploit the fact that heavy I/O loads do not need a lot of CPU time and threads, and that makes sense.
 The problem is that handling asynchronous code is simply harder than sequential code, you just have to think about callback pyramids of hell and other stuff.
-I used a lot the async module for NodeJS and there is a great movement on Javascript toward having promisses and coroutines/generators/whatever-they-call-it that can make asynchronous code read more like sequential code.
+I used a lot the async module for NodeJS and there is a great movement on Javascript toward having promises and coroutines/generators/whatever-they-call-it that can make asynchronous code read more like sequential code.
 I think this pretty much makes the case for sequential programming as more easy to understand.